-- Verify that power has been removed from converter and 5 minutes has passed before inspection. - Remove plastic cover from over converter section. - Visually check the circuit boards for debris, contamination, overheated traces, burnt circuit board, overheated, cracked, or broken components, corrosion, and poor solder joints. - Check all wires and terminals connected to the circuit boards. - Check the four electrolytic capacitors for bulges, ruptures, popped vent plugs, discoloration, or leakage. - Check the power semiconductors mounted to heat-sink for cracked cases, ruptures, debris, arcing, and burning. - Check for any loose connections, if no apparent damage is found to the power semiconductors. - Measure resistance of power semiconductors using a multi-meter set on the diode check setting, see Figure 24: (600 V) 39, 78 Amp & (480 V) 45, 90, 100 Amp Power Component Layout.
+- Verify that power has been removed from converter and 10 minutes has passed before inspection. - Remove plastic cover from the filter's converter section. - Visually check the circuit boards for debris, contamination, overheated traces, burnt circuit board, overheated, cracked, or broken components, corrosion, and poor solder joints. - Check all wires and terminals connected to the circuit boards.
+Conduct a snug test on all terminals connected to other circuit boards. - Check the four electrolytic capacitors for bulges, ruptures, popped vent plugs, discoloration, or leakage. - Check the power semiconductors mounted to heat-sink for cracked cases, ruptures, debris, arcing, and burning. - Check for any loose connections if no apparent damage is found to the power semiconductors. - Measure resistance of power semiconductors using a multi-meter set on the diode check setting, see Figure 20 for semiconductors locations.
 Look for opens, ∞, or dead short readings.
 With the red lead of your meter connected to the far-right negative terminal of the capacitor bank, measure with the black lead of the meter to each of the three output terminals (bus bars), the reading should be approximately 0.35Ω.
 Reverse the meter leads and repeat measuring to each terminal.
 This time a low reading will be present, which will continue to increase; this is an indication of a capacitor charging.
-Next, connect the black meter lead to the "positive capacitor terminal" and again measure to each of the output terminals with the other lead; the reading should be approximately 0.35Ω.
+Next, connect the black meter led to the "positive capacitor terminal" and again measure to each of the output terminals with the other lead; the reading should be approximately 0.35Ω.
 Reverse the meter leads and repeat measuring to each terminal.
 Again, it will be a low reading, which will continue to increase.
-If the readings are as described, likely the power semiconductors are good.
-If any readings are opens or dead shorts, it will be an indication that something is bad in the power section.
+If the readings are as described, it is likely the power semiconductors are good.
+If any readings are open or dead shorts, it will be an indication that something is bad in the power section.
 Do not reapply power if you are not sure the IGBTs are good.